 It is important to note that the electrical power in a transformer is transformed from its primary to the secondary coil by means of changing flux for an ideal case the power in input to the primary is near equal to the power output from the secondary is:

-Only in an ideal transformer the output power is nearly equal to the input power.
-But in an actual transformer, this in not the case.
+Only in an ideal transformer, the output power is nearly equal to the input power.
+But in an actual transformer, this is not the case.
 The output is always less than input due to power losses.
-There are two main causes of power loss, namely-eddy currents and magnetic hysteresis.
+There are two main causes of power loss, namely-eddy currents, and magnetic hysteresis.

 Due to these power losses, a transformer is far from being an ideal.
 Its output power is always less than its input power.
 The efficiency of a transformer is defined as: